prayasg/prayasg.github.io/musings/hard_learnings.md

 - To not give more than you have within you to give, to remember that in emergencies, you must put on your own oxygen mask before attempting to help others
 - To remember that change is the only truth
 - To remember that while the universe is rational, your ability to comprehend that rationality is limited
+- To remember that your freedom can never be taken from you, only you have the power to give it away
+- To compare yourself to no one but three individuals: your inner child, your inner old dude, and the version of you that loves themselves fully
+- To always make time to be in nature away from the trappings of civilized life